geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 In this case the resolution is set to one day and half

-.. note:: For visualize the getCapabilities document go to geoserver homepage, under the rigt tab called **Service Capabilities** click on the WMS 1.3.0 link.
+.. note:: For visualize the getCapabilities document go to geoserver homepage, under the right tab called **Service Capabilities** click on the WMS 1.3.0 link.

 For this tutorial the Presentation attribute is set to **List**